-Minimum size 2-3/4 inch stretched mesh; maximum net size 125 feet long and 7 feet high.
+Minimum mesh size 2¾ inch stretched mesh; maximum net length 125 feet, maximum net height 7 feet.

-Nets must be registered with the Department, and tagged as specified, attached at each end of the float line and the lead line (four attachment points per net).
+Nets must be tagged as specified, attached at each end of the float line and the lead line (at least four attachment points per net).
 Each tag must legibly display the permit number of the person possessing or using the net.

-Unlawful to falsely tag any lay net not registered with the Department.
+Unlawful to falsely identify (tag) any lay net.

 Nets must be marked by surface buoys as specified; buoys shall legibly display the permit number of the person using the net, be marked with reflective tape, and be visible above the surface of the water.
 Buoys must be attached to each end of the float line (two buoys per net).

 Unlawful to fish with more than one lay net at a time.

-Unlawful to leave a lay net unattended for more than 1/2 hour.
+Unlawful to leave a lay net unattended for any amount of time.